Visas

 Student Visa (subclass 500)

-In order to apply to an Australian student visa, you must be enrolled into a registered education provider for a course duration of minimum 3 months.
-This visa type allows you to study, work limited hours and to enter/exit the country multiple times during your holiday periods throughout the duration of the visa.
-You must keep a satisfactory academic progress and attendance of no less than 80%.
+This visa allows you to study full time in Australia, allowing you to study, work limited hours and to enter/exit the country multiple times during holiday periods throughout the duration of the visa.
+Australia offers a variety of options such as English, vocational or higher education programs.
 Once the end of your visa is near, you may apply to a subsequent student visa from Australia.

 If you have a partner or dependent children who wish to accompany you during your studies in Australia, they can be added to the same visa application as your dependents.
 Dependent partners would also enjoy limited working rights.